PayPal to cut more than 300 jobs in Dublin and Dundalk

 The PayPal spokesperson said the company was examining “changes that may be necessary to shape the business for the future for our next wave of growth, so making sure we have got the scale, we can scale to meet the evolving needs of our customers.”

-172 roles in Dundalk and 135 in Dublin will be impacted by the changes.
-It is understood that some work is being relocated, possibly to Asia, while other positions are being axed.
+It is understood 172 roles in Dundalk and 135 in Dublin will be impacted by the changes, with some work being relocated, possibly to Asia, while other positions are being axed.

+The spokesperson said PayPal “remains committed to Dundalk and Dublin and Ireland as a whole".

 Sinn Féin TD for Louth Ruairí Ó Murchú said: “Now is not the time that anybody would like to be losing a job.
 We have seen the cost of everything whether fuel, shopping, rental situation and the cost of housing.”